Massachusetts: Religion

-Massachusetts was founded and settled by Brownist Puritans in 1620 and soon after by other groups of Separatists/Dissenters, Nonconformists and Independents from 17th century England.
+Massachusetts was founded and settled by Brownist Puritans in 1620, and soon after by other groups of Separatists/Dissenters, Nonconformists and Independents from 17th century England.
 A majority of people in Massachusetts today remain Christians.
 The descendants of the Puritans belong to many different churches; in the direct line of inheritance are the various Congregational churches, the United Church of Christ and congregations of the Unitarian Universalist Association.
 The headquarters of the Unitarian Universalist Association, long located on Beacon Hill, is now located in South Boston.
 Many Puritan descendants also dispersed to other Protestant denominations.
 Some disaffiliated along with Roman Catholics and other Christian groups in the wake of modern secularization.

 As of the 2014 Pew study, Christians made up 57% of the state's population, with Protestants making up 21% of them.
 Roman Catholics made up 34% and now predominate because of massive immigration from primarily Catholic countries and regions—chiefly Ireland, Italy, Poland, Portugal, Quebec, and Latin America.
 Both Protestant and Roman Catholic communities have been in decline since the late 20th century, due to the rise of irreligion in New England.
 It is the most irreligious region of the country, along with the Western United States; for comparison and contrast however, in 2020, the Public Religion Research Institute determined 67% of the population were Christian reflecting a slight increase of religiosity.
 A significant Jewish population immigrated to the Boston and Springfield areas between 1880 and 1920.
 Jews make up 3% of the population.
 Mary Baker Eddy made the Boston Mother Church of Christian Science serve as the world headquarters of this new religious movement.
 Buddhists, Pagans, Hindus, Seventh-day Adventists, Muslims, and Mormons may also be found.
 The Satanic Temple has its headquarters in Salem.
 Kripalu Center in Stockbridge, the Shaolin Meditation Temple in Springfield, and the Insight Meditation Center in Barre are examples of non-Abrahamic religious centers in Massachusetts.
 According to 2010 data from The Association of Religion Data Archives, (ARDA) the largest single denominations are the Catholic Church with 2,940,199 adherents; the United Church of Christ with 86,639 adherents; and the Episcopal Church with 81,999 adherents.

-In 2014, 32% of the population identifies as having no religion; in a separate 2020 study, 23% of the population identified as irreligious, and 67% of the population identified as Christians (including 26% as white Protestants and 20% as white Catholics).
+In 2014, 32% of the population identified as having no religion; in a separate 2020 study, 23% of the population identified as irreligious, and 67% of the population identified as Christians (including 26% as white Protestants and 20% as white Catholics).
+As of 2022, a plurality of Massachusettsans were irreligious, and the state is considered to be a part of the Unchurched Belt.

+Native American tribes

+What became Massachusetts was originally inhabited by the Wampanoag, the Nipmuc, the Massachusett, the Pocumtuc, the Nauset, the Pennacook, and a few other tribes.
+Some of these tribes are still represented among the population of the state.

+The largest Native American tribes in Massachusetts according to the 2010 census are listed in this table.